-For some companies, on-premise hosting is still a viable option Why Server Room Design Best Practices Option is Important? but designing a server room that works well is frequently difficult.
+For some companies, on-premise hosting is still a viable option.
+Why is the Server Room Design Best Practices Option Important?
+However, designing a server room that works well is frequently difficult.
 Unluckily, a badly designed server room causes more problems than it solves.
-Hardware failures, unmanageable costs, and expensive downtime are what you get instead of complete customization and IT management.

-This article includes 10 best practices that guarantee on-site hosting results in a good ROI and discusses what it takes to develop a well-rounded server room architecture.
+This article from our blog includes 10 best practices that guarantee on-site hosting results in a good ROI and discusses what it takes to develop a well-rounded server room architecture.

 Continue reading to find out everything your team should consider before setting up a new server room or attempting to upgrade an existing one.